-The Internal Auditor General Department (IAD) has been undergoing transformation for the last twelve (12) years with support from the Government of Kenya (GOK) and other development partners under PFMR programme.
+The Internal Auditor General Department (IAGD) has been undergoing transformation for the last twelve (12) years with support from the Government of Kenya (GOK) and other development partners under PFMR programme.
 Key aspects of the ongoing reform initiatives include;

 - Re-aligning the functioning of internal audit along best practice guidelines issued by the Institute of Internal Auditors (IIA),

 - Shift from transactions/compliance audit procedures to more value adding Risk Based Audit Approach and Value for Money audit methodologies.